How to apply

 - Resume or Curriculum Vitae: all relevant academic, volunteer, leadership and (in particular) work experience should be included.
 The document might also include any relevant information such as internship experiences, exhibitions, publications, travel or study abroad.
 There is no required formatting style.

-- Test of English as a Foreign Language (TOEFL) scores are required if your native language is not English or your instruction has not been in English.
+- Test of English as a Foreign Language (TOEFL) scores are required if your native language is not English or if your instruction has not been in English.
 TOEFL scores should be sent electronically to Institution code 4834 and Department code 67.
 TOEFL scores expire after two years.
 Minimum score is 80.
 As an alternative, you may submit scores from the Academic Modules of the international English Language Testing System (IELTS).

 - Prerequisite Course History form: required only for non-STEM degree holders and available in the electronic application.
 The form demonstrates coursework covering (A) two quarters (or one semester) of introductory science equivalent, and (B) two quarters (or one semester) of upper division STEM courses.